CAMS IPO ANALYSIS BY FINCAREPLAN

 Financial-2BStatement-2B-2BCAMS

-CAMS generally knew as COMPUTER AGE MANAGEMENT SERVICES.
-The company shifts itself to a public sector by an IPO through an offer for sale.
+CAMS is generally known as COMPUTER AGE MANAGEMENT SERVICES.
+The company shifts itself to the public sector through an IPO through an offer for sale.

-The offer for sale is majorly is due to the redemption of NSE complete holding of 37.48% and Great Terrain becoming promoter with 43.5% share.
+The offer for sale is majorly due to the redemption of NSE’s complete holding of 37.48% and Great Terrain becoming a promoter with a 43.5% share.

-This article of us is not a promotional towards this IPO, rather before investing in a company, you should need to understand them,
+This article is not promotional towards this IPO, rather before investing in a company, you should understand it,

-We always mention that, “Invest on a company for its business and value and not on price or momentum in the market”.
+We always mention thatInvest in a company for its business and value and not on price or momentum in the market.

-The company produces technology-based service for mutual funds industries.
+The company produces technology-based services for mutual funds industries.
 That includes,

 They are the biggest registrar and transfer agents of transactions related to mutual funds.
 They hold 70% of the market share leading front ahead of their competitor Karvy (27%) and Franklin (3%).